JoywinDColaco/Audio-Compression-using-SVD/README.md

 This repository contains all the resources used while researching about this project.

 ### Overview of the project
-Convert audio signal to a matrix (spectrogram) &rarr; Apply SVD &rarr; Convert matrix back to audio signal form **In bit more detail:**
+Convert audio signal to a matrix (spectrogram) &rarr; Apply SVD &rarr; Convert matrix back to audio signal form.

+**In bit more detail:**
 (response from Bing - Microsoft Edge)
 Singular Value Decomposition (SVD) is a powerful mathematical technique used in audio compression to reduce file sizes while maintaining sound quality.
 Here’s a simplified explanation of how it works: